 Spotlighting human bodies and human desires in film, television and series.

-Lindsey Dryden’s films centre radical and rebellious bodies, women, LGBTQ+ lives and D/deaf and disabled perspectives.
-Lindsey (she/her) is an Emmy® award-winning, Sundance-supported, and Oscar-shortlisted director, producer and executive producer who works across documentary, animation and live action.
-Reaching millions of viewers, her short and feature-length films have screened on platforms including Netflix, BBC, Channel 4, PBS, CondeNast’s ‘them’, New Yorker and Criterion Channel, and festivals including Sundance, SXSW, Tribeca, HotDocs, CPH:Dox and Frameline.
+Reaching millions of viewers, her feature-length and short films have been screened on Netflix, BBC, Channel 4, PBS, CondeNast’s ‘them’, New Yorker and Criterion Channel, and at festivals including Sundance, SXSW, Tribeca, HotDocs, CPH:Dox and Frameline.

-Lindsey has Directed distinctive films including The Callers (2024, Frameline/New Yorker/Criterion Channel); Jackie Kay: One Person, Two Names (2017, Tate Queer British Art), the feature documentary Lost and Sound (2012, SXSW); and Close Your Eyes and Look at Me (2009, True/False).
+Following an early career in television documentary with Lambent Productions, Lion TV and Current TV, Lindsey has directed distinctive films for cinema including The Callers (2024, Frameline/New Yorker/Criterion Channel); Jackie Kay: One Person, Two Names (2017, Tate Queer British Art), feature documentary Lost and Sound (2012, SXSW); and Close Your Eyes and Look at Me (2009, True/False).

-She Produced the feature docs The Tallest Dwarf (SXSW, 2025) and She Looks Like Me (SXSW, 2024), the Academy Award shortlisted and Sundance Special Jury Award-winning feature doc Unrest (2017 PBS/Netflix), and the 2x Webby- and Emmy-winning Trans in America (2019 SXSW).
+She produced feature docs The Tallest Dwarf (SXSW/PBS, 2025) and She Looks Like Me (SXSW, 2024), the Academy Award shortlisted and Sundance Special Jury Award-winning Unrest (2017 PBS/Netflix), and the 2x Webby- and Emmy-winning Trans in America (2019 SXSW).

-Lindsey has been a Consultant on notable films including Deaf President Now!
-(Concordia Studio/Apple TV+) directed by Nyle DiMarco and Davis Guggenheim, and Consulting Producer on Heart of Invictus (Violet Films/Netflix) directed by Orlando Von Einsiedel and produced by Joanna Natasegara.
+Lindsey is a sought-after Consultant and Consulting Producer, most recently on notable films including Deaf President Now!
+(Concordia Studio/Apple TV+) directed by Nyle DiMarco and Davis Guggenheim, and Heart of Invictus (Violet Films/Netflix/Archewell Productions) directed by Orlando Von Einsiedel and produced by Joanna Natasegara.

-Lindsey is a voting member of AMPAS and BAFTA, the 2025 SXSW Janet Pierson Champion Award Winner, a 2024 Concordia Fellow and a 2022 Sundance Institute Documentary Producers Lab Fellow.
-She is the co-founder of FWD-Doc: Filmmakers with Disabilities.
+Lindsey is a voting member of the Academy of Motion Picture Arts & Sciences and BAFTA, the 2025 SXSW Janet Pierson Champion Award Winner, a 2024 Concordia Fellow, a 2022 Sundance Institute Documentary Producers Lab Fellow and a BFI Flare x BAFTA alum.

 SELECTED PRESS